The Evolution of the

 AB is to CD as 1 is to n?

-In any event, is not the only irrational number.
-Let us illustrate this by asking:
+In any event, Square root of 2 is not the only irrational number.
+Let us illustrate that by asking:

-The square roots of which numbers are rational?
+The square roots of which natural numbers are rational?

 And so on.